Prosecutors call rebuttal witnesses in Alex Murdaugh's murder trial before jury visits scene where wife and son were killed

-Prosecutors on Tuesday planned to call up to seven further witnesses to rebut parts of Alex Murdaugh's defense in his murder trial, according to attorneys in court.
+Prosecutors on Tuesday called up several repeat witnesses to rebut parts of Alex Murdaugh's defense as his murder trial neared its end.

-The first rebuttal witness was Ronnie Crosby, an attorney who worked with Murdaugh and testified for the prosecution three weeks ago.
+The first rebuttal witness was Ronnie Crosby, an attorney who worked with Murdaugh and testified for the prosecution three weeks ago, who spoke about what Murdaugh was like in court.

 "He was a theatrical-type presence in the courtroom and he could get very emotional during closing arguments in front of a jury," Crosby testified Tuesday.